cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 - Check cache overlap on the entire tree;
 - Try to cache only the top level nodes;
 - Try to navigate the cache based on player action events.
+- Is it worth it?
+Caching and reusing vs just increasing the number of perm.

 ## Improve root_node merging